Home

 1. 'Open' seminars, held several times a year in the UK in hotel conference rooms, for anyone with an interest in cement and concrete.

-2. 'On-demand' seminars worldwide (well, almost anywhere) for in-house events for individual organisations.
+2. 'On-demand' seminars anywhere worldwide (well, almost anywhere) for in-house events for individual organisations.

-Cost: For 'Open Seminars' the cost is £240 + vat = £282 UK pounds per person.
-This includes coffees/teas and lunch.
+Cost: For 'Open Seminars' the cost is 280 UK pounds (+20% VAT for EU residents) per person; this includes coffees/teas and lunch.

 Contact us for 'bulk discount' - three or more people from the same company booking at the same time.
-Contact us also for details of 'in-house' seminars if you would like to discuss a seminar held just for your company.
+Contact us also for details of 'in-house' events if you would like to discuss arranging one just for your company.